July 4, 1971

 October 11, 1974

-President Ford signs the Energy Reorganization Act of 1974, abolishing the Atomic Energy Commission and establishing the Energy Research and Development Administration and the Nuclear Regulatory Commission.
+President Ford signs the Energy Reorganization Act of 1974, abolishing AEC and establishing the Energy Research and Development Administration and the U.S. Nuclear Regulatory Commission.

 November 25, 1974

-President Ford appoints Frank Zarb as Administrator, Federal Energy Administration.
+President Ford appoints Frank Zarb as administrator of the Federal Energy Administration.

 January 19, 1975

 The Energy Research and Development Administration is activated.
-The new agency is given responsibility for the Atomic Energy Commission's nuclear weapons program.
+The new agency is given responsibility for the AEC nuclear weapons program.
 President Ford appoints Robert C. Seamans, Jr., as Administrator.

 March 27, 1975